Inflationary phase transitions in the early Universe: A Bayesian study with space-based gravitational-wave detectors: Introduction

 Among the most promising cosmological mechanisms for generating an SGWB are first-order phase transitions (FOPTs) in the early Universe~\cite{Weir:2017wfa}.
-Extensive theoretical studies have shown that FOPTs can produce SGWB spectra with amplitudes and characteristic frequencies well suited for detection by space-based missions~\cite{Weir:2017wfa,Mazumdar:2018dfl,Caprini:2019egz,Bian:2021ini,Athron:2023xlk}.
-Moreover, phase transitions during inflation (InPTs) can generate GWs together with curvature perturbations, which in turn source scalar-induced GWs upon horizon reentry~\cite{An:2020fff,An:2022cce,An:2023idh,An:2023jxf}.
-Unlike thermal phase transitions that occur during the radiation-dominated era, InPTs are vacuum phase transitions, in which both GWs and curvature perturbations arise solely from bubble collisions.
+Extensive theoretical studies have shown that FOPTs can produce SGWB spectra, sourced by bubble collisions, sound waves, and magnetohydrodynamic turbulence, with amplitudes and characteristic frequencies well suited for detection by space-based missions~\cite{Weir:2017wfa,Mazumdar:2018dfl,Caprini:2015zlo,Caprini:2019egz,Bian:2021ini,Athron:2023xlk,Caprini:2024hue}.
+Scalar-induced GWs are also an important potential component of the SGWB: Enhanced primordial curvature perturbations source tensor modes at second order when they reenter the horizon~\cite{Ananda:2006af,Baumann:2007zm,Kohri:2018awv,Domenech:2021ztg}.
+Moreover, inflationary phase transitions (InPTs) can generate a primary GW background together with curvature perturbations, which subsequently source a secondary scalar-induced GW background~\cite{An:2020fff,An:2022cce,An:2023idh,An:2023jxf,Zou:2026wzi,Vagnozzi:2020gtf,Li:2020cjj,An:2024oui,Hu:2025xdt,Sui:2025szm,Bao:2026bgu}.
+Unlike thermal phase transitions that occur during the radiation-dominated era, InPTs are vacuum phase transitions, in which both the primary GW signal and the curvature perturbations arise from bubble-collision dynamics.

+Bayesian reconstruction and component-separation methods for SGWBs have been developed for LISA and related space-based detectors, including generic spectral reconstruction, astrophysical foreground separation, realistic instrumental-noise modeling, phase-transition templates, and Taiji-specific Bayesian studies~\cite{Caprini:2019pxz,Flauger:2020qyi,Kume:2024xvh,Boileau:2022ter,Gowling:2022pzb,Chen:2023zkb,Huang:2025uer}.
+For scalar-induced backgrounds specifically, recent LISA studies have developed Bayesian reconstruction, parameter-estimation, and model-selection methods for primordial curvature perturbations~\cite{LISACosmologyWorkingGroup:2025vdz,Iovino:2025cdy,Ghaleb:2025xqn}.
+InPTs can naturally occur in extensions of the standard model, such as grand unified theories~\cite{Hu:2025xdt}, and generate large curvature perturbations without requiring a special inflaton potential.
+Our work complements this literature by applying detector-level Bayesian parameter estimation to the scalar-induced background generated by an InPT in a Taiji-like detector configuration.